Building an Award-Winning Intranet: Design Matters!

 LumApps Heightens Focus on UX Design with New Team

 The main objective of an intranet is to improve employees’ working capacity.
-Don Norman – cognitive scientist and co-founder of the Nielsen Norman Group Design Consultancy – provides a very good base for web and interaction design, that each intranet designer should probably explore at the early stages of the implementation process.
+Don Norman – cognitive scientist and co-founder of the Nielsen Norman Group Design Consultancy – provides a very good base for web and internet design, that each graphic designer should probably explore at the early stages of the implementation process.
 These days, most design projects are user-centric and take into account user behavior research.

 8 Design Tips for an effective intranet